 For print sizes and availability: www.photoeye.com/laurietumer

 In 1998 I began looking for ways to visualize the invisible pesticides in our midst.
 I wanted to create images that would echo both the scientific and poetic quality of Rachel Carson’s writing in Silent Spring.
 I found a muse in the environmental scientist Richard Fenske and his surprising research photographs used in safety training or farmworkers who use pesticides — the images not only make workers aware that these particles migrate, but motivates them to follow rigorous decontamination procedures when they return home.
 Using Fenske’s fluorescent tracer technique, my photo-illustrations show how pesticides find their way off the farm, and into the sanctuary of our homes and on and in our bodies.
 Many images in the series provide an update to Silent Spring, and sadly the use of broad-spectrum pesticides is as pervasive as it was in her time, if not more so.
 On this site, I have included the still and animated lenticular photographs in the series, the later allowing viewers to experience the seen and unseen in the same photograph — those I’ve simulated on this site with animated gif files.
 The series was completed in 2006.
-A monograph “Glowing Evidence” will be released in 2019.
+A monograph “Glowing Evidence” is in the works.

 More images from this project can be seen at: www.photoeye.com/laurietumer

 The piece “Writing on the Wall” is held in the in the Governor’s Gallery permanent collection in Santa Fe, New Mexico along with images by other participants from The Galisteo Photographer’s Project.
 “Writing on the Wall” shows a series of graphs on the wall in my garden of the economic downturn in 2008 and its relationship to oil drilling issues.
 Several of the images in this small series have been published in Robert Hirsch’s book Exploring Color Photography.
 My interest in graffiti led me to teach the course The History of Graffifi: from Gylph to Graff at Santa Fe Community.
 And the project became the seed for my next series: Night Writer.
-My essay in the Night Writer book has references to this NIMBY Motherfrackers series.

 Night Writer is my homage to Española, the holy land, where I have lived for over 20 years.
 It was conceived as a book project.
 It is an odyssey in images and illustrated text of the transcendent and antidotal experience of one of New Mexican’s favorite pastimes — cruising.
 These series of night drives as a passenger with a camera along the back roads produced mysterious images, such the highway numbers of the road traveled, the area code of the area, and some resembled graffiti-like tags with distinctive name, wild style, bubble and 3-D letters, and graffiti arrow motifs.
 I literally used my camera ‘to draw with light’ – the very definition of photography, and the illustrated text reaches back to the art historical origins of graffiti in the ‘holy’ Illuminated Manuscripts of the Middle Ages.
 Essays are by Eddie Tafoya and me, in English and Spanish.